Toyota Tacoma Tires: Complete Informational Guide By Cole Mitchell May 6, 2026 10 min read

 Step Action Notes

-2 Select appropriate lug nut tools Check for fit
+2 Select the right lug wrench Check for a tight fit

-3 Turn lug nuts counterclockwise ¼ to ½ turn
+3 Turn lug nuts counterclockwise Loosen ¼ to ½ turn

 Using Your Car Jack Safely